lifeinData/karma-cascade/README.md

 - **Complex Patterns**: Any shape where gems touch up/down/left/right

 **Strategic Implications:**
-- **Bigger Matches**: Create large connected clusters for more impressive clears
+- **Bigger Matches**: Create large connected clusters for more impressive clears and longer cascades
-- **Shape Planning**: Think beyond straight lines - visualize connected regions
+- **Shape Planning**: Think beyond straight lines - visualize connected regions that will disappear together
 - **Multiple Components**: One swap can create several separate connected groups simultaneously
+- **Cascade Opportunities**: Consider how gems will fall after matches disappear - plan for chain reactions

+#### ⚡ Mastering the Gravity Cascade System

+**Understanding Cascade Physics:**
+- **Complete Disappearance**: Matched gems vanish entirely, creating holes for gravity to fill
+- **Vertical Falling**: Gems fall straight down in their columns (no diagonal movement)
+- **Top Refill**: New random gems always appear at the top to maintain full board coverage
+- **Infinite Loops**: Cascades continue until no more matches exist anywhere on the board

+**Advanced Cascade Strategy:**
+- **Setup Cascades**: Look for moves that will create matches after gems fall
+- **Multi-Level Thinking**: Consider what happens 2-3 cascade steps ahead
+- **Color Distribution**: With fewer colors, expect longer cascades; with more colors, focus on immediate matches
+- **Top-Heavy Boards**: Matches near the top create more dramatic cascades as more gems fall

 #### 🎯 Game Controls & Interface